Southampton-RSG/2015-12-15-Southampton/novice/git/06-collab.md

 > ## Exercise: Two way collaboration {.challenge}
 > Now lets work it the other way.
-> Developer A can add a brief README.md outlining the prerequisites of the package we're developing and the license under which it is released.
+> Developer A can add a brief README.md stating the authors of the package we're developing (You), and describing its purpose "Tools to parse and convert climate data from CSV"
 > Add / commit them to their local repository and push them to github.
 > Developer B can pull the updates